zachomedia/katacoda-courses/kubernetes-fundamentals-1/module-4/step5.md

       containers:
 ```

-Now that we've got the scaffolding, let's configure the RS
+Now that we've got the scaffolding, let's configure the ReplicaSet

 1. We need to set the number of `replicas`
 2. We need to configure a `selector` to `matchLabels`

 Let's stick with 3 replicas.
-Remember, we need the RS To match labels on the Pod.
+Remember, we need the ReplicaSet To match labels on the Pod.

 ```yaml
 apiVersion: apps/v1